The Delta SkyMiles® Reserve American Express Card offers extensive perks for elite Delta flyers

 Avid flyers understand how precious a lounge can be.
 Many have showers — a godsend between long flights or after a turbulent redeye — and the ability to grab a bite, freshen up or find a workspace during a layover becomes more important if you travel more frequently.
 Plus, lounge access makes life a little less hectic if you’re stuck in an airport during bad weather that triggers delays and cancellations.

 Both Delta and Amex are expanding their lounge networks globally while improving food options, seating and Wi-Fi speeds.
-Amex recently opened a new Centurion Lounge in Los Angeles, and three more lounges are expected in 2020 (though that schedule may change depending on worldwide events).
+Amex recently opened a new Centurion Lounge in Denver, with two other new lounges on the way and four existing lounges currently being enlarged.

 Delta elite flyers who’d rather not fuss with worrying over earning Medallion Qualification Dollars (MQDs) for elite status will appreciate that the Delta SkyMiles Reserve card waives the MQDs requirement for Delta Platinum, Gold or Silver elite status if you make at least $25,000 in purchases on the card in that calendar year.

-Those same big spenders will also appreciate that every time you spend $30,000 in purchases on the card, you'll get 15,000 bonus MQMs, pushing you closer to the next Delta elite status tier.
-And you can grab that big spending bonus up to four times per calendar year.
+Those same big spenders will also appreciate that in a normal year, every time you spend $30,000 in purchases on the card, you’ll earn 15,000 bonus MQMs, and you can grab that big spending bonus up to four times per calendar year.
+But for 2021, you’ll earn an additional 25% bonus MQMs for a total of 18,750 MQMs with each boost, pushing you even closer to the next Delta elite status tier.

 Other advantages of the Delta Reserve card include 20% back on eligible Delta in-flight purchases (which include food, beverages, audio headsets and more), Main Cabin 1 priority boarding, no foreign transaction fees, trip delay/cancellation coverage, and car rental loss and damage insurance.